 Pour the batter carefully into the loaf pan and bake for about an hour or until a pick comes clean when inserted in the middle.
 Remove from the oven and slide a knife along the edges of the pan to prevent the bread from sticking when turned over.
 Turn the bread onto a plate or tray and leave the pan in place for 5 minutes to allow the glaze to drip onto the cake.

-After 5 minutes, carefully remove the pan and let the brad cool before serving.
+After 5 minutes, carefully remove the pan and let the bread cool before serving.
 Slice and serve.
 Enjoy!

 - 2 cups flour